 Andrea Engels is a senior associate in Hughes Hubbard's New York office.
-She has advised and represented clients in a variety of international disputes before state and federal courts and in international arbitrations organised under all major arbitration rules, as well as in ad hoc proceedings.
-Ms. Engels has handled high-stakes cases across sectors, including disputes involving construction and engineering, the energy sector, securities, intellectual property, professional services, and art law.
+She has advised and represented clients in a variety of international disputes before state and federal courts and in international arbitrations organised under the all major arbitration rules, including the ICC, ICDR, and LCIA, as well as in ad hoc arbitrations.
+Ms. Engels has handled high-stakes cases across sectors, including disputes involving construction and engineering, the energy sector, banking and securities, professional services and art law.